Outdoor apparel, bags, and workwear; design and development

 Teaming with Charly Oliver, we launched into local small scale manufacturing in Boulder Colorado with “Oliver Gray”, a critical success and financial disaster.
 I’d like to think that we put up a good fight.

 The die was cast when Frank Shorter Sports picked me up for a position that I was barely qualified for, product manager.
-Being an Odyssey company with a Gore license meant our production was all China based, and I essentially went to hard-knock-university in modern outerwear manufacturing.
+Being an Odyssey company with a Gore license meant our production was all China based, and I essentially went to Hard-Knock-University in modern outerwear design and manufacturing.

-Joining Lowe alpine meant coming back to the core of the outdoor industry and allowed me to serve an apprenticeship in technical design as only the Brits can teach it.
-The technical capability of that company at that time was amazing.
+Joining Lowe alpine in the mid 90s meant coming back to the core of the outdoor industry and allowed me to serve an apprenticeship in technical outerwear design as only the Brits can teach it.
+The technical capability of that company, at that time, was amazing.

 Eventually, I moved on to freelance design positions, at first doing what I knew best, worldwide mountaineering apparel collections.
 Clothing as equipment, so to speak.
-A knack for practical design started to translate into workwear design, military work, general outerwear, etc. I had found a niche doing both technical and rugged lifestyle design.
+A knack for practicality started to translate into workwear design, military work, general outerwear, etc. I had found a niche designing both technical and rugged lifestyle apparel.

 Somewhere along the way I began to write trend and trade show articles, and eventually started writing a regular column for Textile Insight magazine.
 It is a humbling process, communication, and I am often reminded that content is what one hears, not what one says.
 My kids remind me of this almost every day.

 One of the advantages of having done design work with so many brands through the years is that I’ve seen many, many different processes and results.
-They say good judgment is the product of experience, and experience is the result of poor judgment.
-In that case my job is to bring my customers apparel options based on what I’ve experienced.
-I bring creative options, production options, merchandising options, whatever the situation requires.
+They say good judgment is the product of experience, while experience is usually the result of poor judgment.
+With that in mind my job is to bring my customers apparel options based on experience.
+I bring creative options, production options, merchandising options; whatever the situation requires.

 Always looking to be classic and edgy at the same time